 Wolf Lake is a beautiful lake located just south of the Primrose Lake Air Weapons Range.
 It is popular for its northern pike and walleye fishery, low-density campground and minimal boat traffic.
-The lake is situated approximately 70 km north of the town of Bonnvville and 310 km northeast of the city of Edmonton.
+The lake is situated approximately 70 km north of the town of Bonnyville and 310 km northeast of the city of Edmonton.
 To reach the lake from Edmonton. take Highway 28 northeast to Bonnyville, then Highway 41 north to the hamlet of La Corey.
 Drive west on Highway 55 and once the hamlet of Iron River is reached, continue for 5.5 km heading west, then turn north onto an all weather road that eventually winds its way to Wolf Lake.
 The lake's name is a translation from the Cree Mahikan Sakhahegan.
 In 1911, wolves near the lake were reported to have chased a fur-buyer's sleigh for quite a distance (Chipeniuk 1975).

-Figure 1: Bathymetry of Wolf Lake.
+Figure 1.
+Bathymetry of Wolf Lake, Alberta.

 A road to the lake was built in 1963 by the Department of Lands and Forests.
 A campground, Wolf Lake Provincial Recreation Area, is located on the south shore.
 It is open from 1 May to 30 September and provides 65 campsites, pump water, a sewage disposal facility, a boat launch and a sandy beach.
-The camp ground is heavily forested and has been left, as much as possible, in its natural state.
+The campground is heavily forested and has been left, as much as possible, in its natural state.
 There is no defined swimming area and no day-use area, but day-users are welcome to use the facilities at a campsite.

-The drainage basin of Wolf Lake is 22 times the size of the lake.
+The drainage basin of Wolf Lake is 22 times the size of the lake (Figure 1).
 Most of the watershed is located northeast of the lake.
 The outlet, the Wolf River, flows east to the Sand River, which eventually joins the Beaver River.
-Wolf Lake is located in the Moist Mixedwood Subregion of the Boreal Mixedwood Ecoregion.
+Wolf Lake is located in the Moist-mixedwood subregion of the Boreal-mixedwood Ecoregion.
 The dominant trees in dry areas are trembling aspen, balsam poplar, jack pine, and white spruce.
-In wet areas, black spruce, willows, and sedges grow.
+In wet areas, black spruce, willows, and sedges are dominant.

-Wolf Lake is large (31.5 km^2) and has three distinct basins.
-The northwest basin slopes rapidly to a maximum depth of 15.5 m; most of it is deeper than 10 m.
+Wolf Lake is a large lake (31.5 km2) and consists of three distinct basins.
+The northwest basin slopes rapidly to a maximum depth of 15.5 m and most of it is deeper than 10 m.
 The central basin has a maximum depth of 20.5 m, but a large part of it is less than 6 m deep.
 The eastern basin is long and narrow and contains the deepest part of the lake.
 It drops off steeply to a maximum depth of about 38 m.

-The average concentrations of algae in Wolf Lake are quite low, but the water turns green in early spring and midsummer.
 Large areas of dense aquatic vegetation are present in the western basin of the lake, whereas other areas support a low density of plants.